-Uncover a myriad of activities in a fascinating city.
-Plunge into one of the largest pool in Bangkok for a cool down.
-Young and old will find facets to capture their imagination from cooking classes to cultural ceremonies.
+Plunge into one of the largest pools in Bangkok for a cool down.
+Young and old will find discoveries to capture their imagination, from cooking classes to cultural ceremonies.
 Dive into the delights of the city with Anantara.

 Monks’ Alms Giving Ceremony